RoboJackets/robocup-software/docs/source/contributing.rst

 **Local Building**

 Locally building the docs is a troublesome process to check your branch's changes.
-Unless you are the person who maintains the docs, it would not be worth the trouble.
+Unless you are the person who maintains the docs, it is not worth the trouble.
 However, this section explains how to locally build our docs.

 You must install all of the dependencies in ``docs/requirements.txt`` file.
-After doing so, change directories to the docs folder in our code base and ``make html``.
+After doing so, change directories to the ``docs`` folder in our code base and ``make html``.
 This will create multiple build files that should NOT be commited to your branch nor ``ros2``.

 .. note::